adobe/aem-react-editable-components/DOCUMENTATION.md

 #### ModelProvider.isPageModel()

-Does the current component has the model of a page
+Does the current component has a page model